Geremia Discanno: Early life

-Professional Training
+Professional training

-As a rich landowner, De Nittis, could afford to have his son study with a local acclaimed artist, Giovan Battista Calò, who tutored other notable Barlettan painters including Vincenzo De Stefano, Giuseppe Gabbiani, and Raffaele Girondi.
+As a rich landowner, De Nittis, could afford to have his son study with a local acclaimed artist, Giovanni Battista Calò, who tutored other notable Barlettan painters including Vincenzo De Stefano, Giuseppe Gabbiani, and Raffaele Girondi.
 But Discanno learned instead from his father at home.
 Geremia Discanno demonstrated his natural gift for art by painting "King Manfredi's Tournament" in 1859, a copy of a curtain made for the Piccinni Theater in Bari by the eminent Terlizzi painter, Michele De Napoli.
 De Napoli was a well-known painter in Neapolitan art circles and particularly talented in historical landscape paintings and portraiture.
 At the time, he was involved in competition for a chair in drawing at the Reale Instituto di Belle Arti, a university-level art school in Naples founded by King Charles VII of Naples in 1752.
 But De Napoli's candidacy was rejected by the Bourbonian-controlled commission because of his liberal ideals.
 Nevertheless, Michele De Napoli's prestige was undiminished, so he could introduce Geremia Discanno for admission to the Institute as a student.
 A few years later, during the Risorgamento Di Napoli was named to the Board of Superintendence of the National Museum and the Excavations of Antiquities by a decree of 7 December 1860, signed by Giuseppe Garibaldi himself.

 During Discanno's formative years, excavations in Pompeii, finally conducted with a systematic approach beginning in 1748, yielded new, widely published discoveries every day.
 But excavators were dismayed to observe many paintings not removed from their original site began to decay and disappear at an alarming rate.